-Celebrate spring in Kyoto with the annual Miyako Odori, a performance by geiko (the Kyoto word for geisha) and maiko (apprentice geiko) from Gion Kobu — the largest geisha district in the city.
+Celebrate spring in Kyoto with the annual Miyako Odori, a performance by geiko (the Kyoto word for geisha) and maiko (apprentice geiko) from Gion Kōbu — the largest of the city’s hanamachi (geisha districts).

 The Miyako Odori (“Dances of the Capital”) was first performed in 1872, as part of Japan’s first world fair, held in Kyoto.
 Very little has changed since.
 Acts portray the four seasons in Kyoto, culminating with the arrival of those stars of spring, the cherry blossoms.